 Although no CT experiment has been able to arrive at a completely random sample of employers, some studies have collected just about all jobs posted within a year in certain occupations and in specific geographical areas.
-Hence, it is probably fair to say that if minority workers use these channels for their job search, they would encounter the level of discrimination estimated by these studies.
-Still, it should be emphasized that comparisons of the level of discrimination across studies are complicated by differences in study design, for example, the choice of occupations.
+Hence, it is probably fair to say that if minority workers use these channels for their job search, they will encounter the level of discrimination estimated by these studies.
+Still, it should be emphasized that comparisons of the level of discrimination across studies (e.g. when comparing the level of discrimination across countries) are complicated by differences in study design, for example, the choice of occupations across studies [11].